avabellaw/shark-quiz/readme.md

 #### User Goals

-Most people who visit the website are likely to be one-time users who were searching for a quick quiz to play.
+Most people who visit the website are likely to be one-time users, searching for a quick quiz to play.
 The website needs to be intuitive to use and quick to get started.

 #### Research